 CHICAGO, ILLINOIS -- In November 2009 I purchased from my local CarMax auto dealer a 2005 Subaru Baja turbo with 25,000 miles on it.
-As it was close the 5 year limit on the factory warranty I spent $1500.00 on a full coverage mechanical repair agreement, through CarMax, from automotive warranty services of Florida, inc. About the 28th of July 2010 I was driving on business about 100 miles from home when the turbo began to make noises and as soon as I got home I took the car to my mechanic.
-He confirmed that the turbo was bad and as I had just had the oil changed a few days before an as I had bought the warranty for problems like this I took the car to the Subaru dealer to get it fixed.
+As it was close the 5 year limit on the factory warranty, I spent $1500.00 on a full coverage mechanical repair agreement through CarMax from automotive warranty services of Florida, inc. About the 28th of July 2010 I was driving on business about 100 miles from home when the turbo began to make noises and as soon as I got home, I took the car to my mechanic.
+He confirmed that the turbo was bad and as I had just had the oil changed a few days before and as I had bought the warranty for problems like this, I took the car to the Subaru dealer to get it fixed.